Punctuation for Class 7

 Apple Inc., Google, Coca-Cola

-Examples of Various Punctuations
+Examples of Punctuations

-Punctuation Grade 7
+Punctuation Marks for Grade 7

 1. Semicolon (;): The semicolon is used to connect two independent clauses that are closely related, providing a stronger connection than a comma alone.